Chapter 1: How I Screwed Up

 Determined to keep my eventual and inevitable success a secret until I could surprise my family with gifts of shiny hardcovers, I spent several days—maybe even a couple of weeks—editing my masterpiece in silence until my excitement on the matter drove me to start seeking publication.

 I received my first “form” rejection letter about a week later.
-I rallied quickly, though; even Harry Potter got a couple of rejections before scholastic picked it up.
+I rallied quickly; even Harry Potter got a couple of rejections before scholastic picked it up.
 The first was quickly followed by a second, and I took the news a little harder.

-But my third… Why, the third response gracing my inbox read as follows:
+But my third response… Why, my third read as follows:

 We have taken particular interest in your manuscript, [title redacted due to risk of mortification], and we would like to discuss further options with you. (or something to that effect)